AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **Local Space**

 Local space is the coordinate space that is local to your object i.e. where your object begins in.
 Imagine that you've created your cube in a modeling software package (like Blender).
 The origin of your cube is probably at (0, 0, 0) even though your cube may end up at a different location in your final application.
-Probably all the models you have created all have (0, 0, 0)
+Probably all the models you have created all have (0, 0, 0) as their initial position.
+All the vertices of your model are therefore in local space: they are all local coordinates.